 Global Health Then and Now

-Despite a century of progress, infectious diseases remain a lingering threat.
+Despite a century of progress, infectious diseases remain a threat.
 And global health gains haven’t been uniform.

 Nor are these gains permanent.